 As we neared the entrance to Arches, with its wide-open desert spaces housing massive, and just plain weird-looking, sandstone structures sculpted by wind and water, the energy level in our car soared.
 The kids wanted to jump out and experience it all right then.

 However, they knew our first stop would be the visitor’s center where we’d ask the park rangers about our hiking options.
 Once inside, I was even able to wrangle our group to watch a short film describing Arches.
-After this we asked a naturalist for hike recommendations.
-We wanted one where the kids could scamper around some of the area’s harder rock, called slickrock, and if possible be at lower risk for tumbling over a cliff.
+After this we asked a naturalist for trail recommendations.
+We wanted a hike where the kids could scamper around some of the area’s harder rock, called slickrock, and if possible be at lower risk for tumbling over a cliff.

 With the info the ranger supplied us we set out for the trailhead, driving through a strange landscape that can best be described as martian-like.
 As when you lie on your back, watching the sky and superimposing known images onto passing clouds, the odd sandstone formations at Arches begged for labels.
 Near the Double Arch trail, for example, stood a Taj Mahal-like rock surrounded by melted icecream cone shapes.
 Soon after this we spotted a huge alligator rock with the hump of a camel.
 Rock naming definitely engaged the kids.